- How many ways have you used electricity today?

 If you blow up a toy balloon and then let go of the neck, the balloon will shoot away.
 The force that pushes the balloon, expanding air, is the same force that drives a gas combustion turbine.

 Over the last decade, combustion turbines have gained importance as an electric generation option.
-In fact, Manitoba Hydro operates two natural gas combustion turbines as part of its Brandon Generating Station.
+In fact, we operate 2 natural gas combustion turbines as part of its Brandon Generating Station.